chr15m/eucalypt/README.md

 - Not currently reentrant.
 State is shared globally.
 - The only well-tested API is `r/atom` and `r/render`.
 - Lots and lots of other weirdness and edge cases for sure.
+- Only the `:component-will-unmount` lifecycle hook is currently wired up.
+Other Reagent lifecycle keys are not yet implemented yet (but `:ref` is).
 - [It's slop code](#use-of-ai).

 Some things to watch out for when using Squint, which I ran into building this: